vladp72/iffl/docs/README.md

         F const &validate_element_fn = default_validate_element_fn<T, TT>{}
     ) noexcept;
 ```

+iterators for going over trusted collection, and a container for manipulating this list (push/pop/erase/insert/sort/merge/etc).
+To facilitate usage across C interface container also supports attach (a.k.a adopt ) buffer and detach buffer (you would need a custom allocator both sides would agree on).

 **flat_forward_list_iterator** and flat_forward_list_const_iterator are forward iterators that can be used to enmirate over previously validated buffer.